ManyAsset/manyasset.github.io/tutorials/How-to-install-and-use-manyanims.md

-# How to install and use ManyAnims!
+# How to install and use ManyAnims

 ManyAnims is a batch animation exporter For Maya